AramisxOrdonezxCodez/AramisxOrdonezxCodez.github.io/README.md

 ### Avalanche Rush
 _Java · June 2025_

-- Designed and shipped a playable 2D Java game with a team of 3 using a steady input/render loop, collision detection, and a scrolling parallax-style background to improve frame smoothness and user experience
+- Collaborated on a team and designed a playable 2D Java game with a team of 3 using a steady input/render loop, collision detection, and a scrolling parallax-style background to improve frame smoothness and user experience
 - Refactored the codebase into reusable classes and helpers, reducing coupling between rendering, physics, and input

 ---